-Several cross-connection have been made to soda machines, the one to worry about is when you have a copper water line hooked to $CO_2$ without a backflow preventer.
-The reason is that the $CO_2$ will mix in the water and create copper carbonic acid, which is deadly.
+Several cross-connection have been made to soda machines, the one to worry about is when you have a copper water line hooked to CO_2 without a backflow preventer.
+The reason is that the CO_2 will mix in the water and create copper carbonic acid, which can be deadly.
 This is one reason that you will see clear plastic lines at most soda machines and no copper lines.
 Most codes require a stainless steel RP backflow assembly at soda machines.